framilano/TerminalModManager/README.md

 # TerminalModManager
-A no-nonsense mod manager written in Python, CLI and Linux only currently.
+A no-nonsense mod manager written in Python, only through CLI and Linux currently.

 Use Linux symlinking to put mods inside a game folder without actually moving files, you can disable/restore original files automatically without having to save/backup them manually.